 Ingredients

-- ½ recipe gluten free pie crust chilled (1 crust; See Recipe Notes for alternative recipe.)
+For the pie crust (See Recipe Notes for alternative recipe.)

 For the filling